 The brain is covered in thin layers of tissue collectively called the dura mater, and CSF can escape through a tear in this tissue.
 The fluid may then leak from the nose or ears or into other parts of the body.

-Also, CFS in the spine can leak into muscles and connective tissue surrounding the spinal column.
+Also, CSF in the spine can leak into muscles and connective tissue surrounding the spinal column.

 This article describes the causes and symptoms of a CSF leak.
 It also looks into how doctors diagnose and treat the issue and what to expect during recovery.